Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Heart Failure and Heart Transplantation Fellowship

 Under the direction of Jon Kobashigawa, MD, the Cedars-Sinai Heart Failure and Transplantation Program serves as a major referral center for the southwestern United States and follows over 1000 heart failure and heart transplant patients.
-In 2012, the program performed 95 adult heart transplants, the highest volume in the United States.
+In 2013, the program performed 119 adult heart transplants, the highest volume in the United States and also 23 Total Artificial Hearts, a United States record.
 Our fellows are an integral part of a team of cardiologists, cardiothoracic surgeons, nurse coordinators and research nurses.

 - Management of heart failure patients within the entire clinical spectrum from ambulatory to severe, drug refractory heart failure.

-- Candidate selection for heart transplantation and ventricular assist devices
+- Candidate selection for heart transplantation and mechanical circulatory support

 - Donor evaluation and management